dsh0416/blog/source/_posts/ruby-3-fiber-scheduler-evt-dev-log-en.md

 Comparing to my previous tests on preview 1, this version uses long connection, and Ruby nonblock I/O also has fixed a lot.
 The `wrk` results are very error-sensitive.
 All of these things makes our performance 10 times faster comparing to what we have done 3 months ago.

+**wrk is very error-sensitive, the parser in the benchmark is incorrect, which could not close the socket properly.
+I updated my [Midori](https://github.com/midori-rb/midori.rb) to a Ruby 3 Scheduler project, the performance could reach 247k req/s, which is more than 100x times faster comparing to blocking I/O.**

 ## Combining with Ractor

 I also wrote a post on November about Ractor  [*Ruby 3 Ractor Dev Guide (in Chinese)*](https://coderemixer.com/2020/11/17/ruby-3-ractor-guide/)